fury-gl/fury/docs/source/posts/2022/2022-07-25-week-6-shivam.rst

 As of now, we've decided the following:

-- Create a custom Interpolator.
+- Create a custom Interpolator (for simple node transformations, morph and Skeletal animations).

-Other tasks are yet to be decided.

 Did you get stuck anywhere?